isabelroig/DH-150---Isabel-Roig-Penso/Assignment07/README.md

 The High Fidelity Prototype can be accessed [here](https://xd.adobe.com/view/a3946404-4c90-4fd2-b220-3980685c3ce4-f6c7/) .

-## A brief description of your project, the purpose and process of this prototyping phase (3-5 sentences)
+## Brief description: Purposes and Process
-SULA is a women's clothing brand specialized in finding clothing, swimsuts and lingerie for women who will
+The previous project is a high-fidelity prototype of SULA, a clothing store specialized for women who are going to get some type of breast surgery or are recoveriong from such.
+This prototype is meant to examine the functions of the webpage based on the personas.
+The prototype is created by Adobe XD and it is based on the low-fidelity prototype done in Invision.
+The functions that the prototype supports are based on previous testers of more robust models.

 ## List of tasks that the interactive prototype of your system supported.
 - Access the main menu.